Brockton High School: Campus

+Brockton High School occupies a large, multi-building campus extending approximately one-third of a mile (about 0.54 km) in length, with an estimated 13.5 acres (about 55,000 m²) of total floor space.

-Brockton High School is set on a campus comprising eight buildings, including four main student academic buildings divided by colors (Green, Red, Azure, and Yellow) with a core connecting them all, as well as a gym and fine arts building.
-The campus also features a football stadium, ice skating rink, 25-yard swimming pool, 1,608-seat capacity auditorium, and four cafeterias.
+The campus consists of nine buildings, including four primary academic buildings organized by color designation (Green, Red, Azure, and Yellow) and connected by a central core.
+Additional buildings house gymnasium and fine arts facilities.

+Major shared facilities include a football stadium, an ice skating rink, a 25-yard (about 23 m) swimming pool, a 1,608-seat auditorium, and four cafeterias.

-The current Brockton High School campus was advanced for its time when it first opened in 1970, as it featured a modern greenhouse, a planetarium, modern public address system, and a high-tech TV studio (redone in 2003).
-There are currently plans underway for an expansion and renovation of the school, which would include a new STEM building.
+When the current campus opened in 1970, it incorporated specialized facilities such as a greenhouse, a planetarium, a campus-wide public address system, and a television studio.
+The television studio was renovated in 2003.
+As of 2026, expansion and renovation plans had been reported, with a finalized design replacing the main academic building with a larger one designed to implement modern STEM learning methods.

 Academics

 In 1999, 75% of its students failed Massachusetts Comprehensive Assessment System (MCAS) mathematics examinations and 44% failed MCAS English examinations.
 Around that period, about 1/3 of students of each Brockton class dropped out.
 By 2001, student performance improved.
 Between 2000 and 2001, more students went from failing to passing at Brockton High than at any other school in Massachusetts.

 In 2005, 98% of the senior class (850 students) graduated.
 In 2023, 75% of the graduating senior class planned to pursue a college degree.
 In 2006, Brockton High School was a recipient of the National School Change Award.
 Brockton High School was one of 6 schools in the United States to receive this award.
 Out of the seven schools, there were only two high schools.

 In 2008, Brockton students had a higher level of improvement on the English MCAS than 90% of high schools.
 By 2010 it was one of the highest performing schools on the MCAS.